mkoehnke/WKZombie/README.md

 === myOutput
 ```

-In order to output or process the collected data, one can either use a closure or implement a custom function either taking the an optional result or the resulting *Action* as parameter:
+In order to output or process the collected data, one can either use a closure or implement a custom function taking the result as parameter:

 ```ruby
 func myOutput(result: [HTMLTableColumn]?) {